Stanford-NavLab/gnss_lib_py/docs/source/contributing.rst

    import numpy as np # a blank line and then third-party imports import scipy as sp

-   from core.constants import CoordConsts # a blank line then gnss_lib_py imports
+   import core.constants as consts # a blank line then gnss_lib_py imports

 Citations
 ^^^^^^^^^